EduToan/ieltssigmaboi/README.md

   id uuid PRIMARY KEY,
   name text NOT NULL,
   email text UNIQUE NOT NULL,
-  password text NOT NULL, -- ⚠️ PLAIN TEXT FOR DEMO ONLY created_at timestamptz, updated_at timestamptz
+  password text, -- DEMO FIELD — NOT USED FOR LOGIN.
+DO NOT STORE REAL PASSWORDS. created_at timestamptz, updated_at timestamptz
 )